 With a small group of friends, but especially Jens Kieler and my brother Carl, I pioneered several hundred miles of high-level ski traverses in the North Cascades.
 These included the Isolation Traverse (Snowfield to Eldorado, 1983), Picket Range (1985), Thunder High Route (Rainy Pass to Eldorado, 1987), Buckindy Range (1989), Suiattle High Route (Miners Ridge to Glacier Peak, 1989), Backbone Ridge (1990), Ragged Ridge (1991), and Extended Ptarmigan Traverse (Cascade Pass to Holden, 2000).
 We also made pioneering ski descents on peaks such as Logan (1982), Fury (1985), Buckner (1999), Hurry Up (2002), Forbidden (2003) and Sinister (2005).
 After Carl died in a ski mountaineering accident, I resolved to complete a ski traverse of the Cascade Crest in his memory (2007).

-In 1996, just before my fortieth birthday, our son Tom was born.
+In 1996, just before my fortieth birthday, Steph and I were blessed with the birth of our son, Tom.
 There was no need for a big birthday party for me that year, since my rite of passage was completed by his birth.
-Since then, Steph and I have been engaged in the hectic but happy challenge of balancing family, work and play.
-I continue skiing and mountaineering, though with less frequency than before.
+Since then, I have continued skiing and mountaineering, though with less frequency than before.
 I find that by making time to keep fit and carefully choosing my objectives, my experiences in the mountains are as satisfying as ever, while my life overall has been enriched.